check-spelling-sandbox/check-spelling/.github/actions/spelling/advice.md

-Please add expect items to a file corresponding to the file with the word.
+Please add expect items to a file corresponding to the file containing the word.